 d) Each measurement is a real value representing the throughput in kbit per second.
 The number of measurements is equal to one.
-If the optional QoS level subcounter and S-NSSAI subcounter tand PLMN ID subcounter and BWP subcounter measurements are performed, the number of measurements is equal to the number of mapped 5QIs and the number of supported S-NSSAIs, and the number of PLMN IDs, and the number of Active BWPs.
+If the optional QoS level filter and S-NSSAI filter and PLMN ID filter and BWP subcounter measurements are performed, the number of measurements is equal to the number of mapped 5QIs and the number of supported S-NSSAIs, and the number of PLMN IDs, and the number of Active BWPs.

-e) The measurement name has the form DRB.UEThpDl, or optionally DRB.UEThpDl.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDl.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpDl.PLMN, where PLMN identifies the PLMN ID, and DRB.UEThpDl.BWP, where BWP identifies the Active BWP.
+e) DRB.UEThpDl, or DRB.UEThpDl_QOS, where QOS identifies the target quality of service class, DRB.UEThpDl_SNSSAI, where SNSSAI identifies the S-NSSAI, DRB.UEThpDl_PLMN, where PLMN identifies the PLMN ID, DRB.UEThpDl.BWP, where BWP identifies the Active BWP.

 f) NRCellDU